Olivé

 About

 Olivé, a Tongan-American filmmaker who's worked most of her adult life near Tokyo, uses film as a tool to bring visibility to stories from her family's history and culture as well as Japan's.
-Her work shines light on the under explored narratives of women and those living in a hyphenated experience to subvert expectations.While honing her craft, Olivé has won two Student Emmys, participated in The Thousand Miles Project, and placed as a finalist in contests like the Humanitas competition--which recognizes film and television writers who explore the human condition in a nuanced, meaningful way.She was recently selected as an inaugural member of Pasifika Entertainment Advancement Komiti's (PEAK) Writers Fellowship in collaboration with Netflix and their Fund for Creative Equity, which nurtures Pasifika writers looking to launch their careers in television.Olivé continues to work as a bridge between Hollywood and Japan; serving as a Japanese Language Consultant on shows like PACHINKO while also working in Tokyo's anime industry on shows like ONE PIECE.
-In 2024 she entered a development deal with Pacific Islanders in Communications to direct LIKE FATHER LIKE DAUGHTER, a documentary about Olivé, her father, and her ex--who learn to heal their immigrant traumas while living under one roof.Ultimately, Olivé aspires to tell intricate stories in scripted and unscripted formats that are not typically found in Western media.
+Her work shines light on the under explored narratives of women and those living in a hyphenated experience to subvert expectations.Olivé and her work have been supported by institutions such as the Emmys, Universal Content Productions, and the Humanitas competition--which recognizes film and television writers who explore the human condition in a nuanced, meaningful way.She was recently selected as an inaugural member of Pasifika Entertainment Advancement Komiti's (PEAK) Writers Fellowship in collaboration with Netflix and their Fund for Creative Equity, which nurtures Pasifika writers careers in Hollywood.Olivé continues to work as a bridge between Hollywood and Japan; serving as a Japanese Language Consultant on shows like PACHINKO while also working in Tokyo's manga industry.
+Currently, she's directing a PBS supported documentary about Olivé, her father, and her ex--who learn to heal their immigrant traumas while living under one roof.Ultimately, Olivé aspires to tell intricate stories in scripted and unscripted formats that are not typically found in Western media.

 LET ME GO